slothy-optimizer/slothy/tutorial/README.md

 In the scheduled code, you can `// gap` where SLOTHY would expect a `gap` given the current model.
 Note that this does not equal a pipeline stall in the sense of a wasted cycle, but rather in an issue slot of the CPU that was not used.
 The Cortex-A55 is a dual-issue CPU meaning in ideal circumstances 2 instructions can be issued per cycle.
-However, the Neon pipeline can only issue a single Neon instruction per cycle.
+However, the Neon pipeline can only issue a single (128-bit/q-form) Neon instruction per cycle.
-Since our code only consists of Neon instructions, the best we can hope for is a single `gap` after each instruction.
+Since our code only consists of (128-bit/q-form) Neon instructions, the best we can hope for is a single `gap` after each instruction.
-To make use of these issue slots one would have to mix in scalar instructions.
+To make use of these issue slots one would have to mix in scalar instructions (or use 64-bit (d-form) Neon instructions).

 Also note the registers used: In the original code `v24` was as a temporary register in both computation streams preventing to effectively interleave them.
 SLOTHY renamed those registers to be able to interleave both computations.
 Other registers have also been arbitrarily renamed, but without any specific reason.